 - For Precision Sieves with openings of 10μm or finer, use only one sieve at a time for most applications.
 Using multiple sieves with very fine mesh openings may impede airflow and damage the delicate cloth.

 - Precision Sieves with openings of 15 to 30μm may be used in stacks of two or three with caution.
 Start with very low power settings while observing sieving action and increase incrementally.

 - A sample size of approximately 1 to 3g is recommended.
-A large sample volume may cause poor separation or blinding of the openings, and excessive mass will shorten the useful life of the mesh.
-In general, no more than a single layer of material should be retained on the surface of a sieve at completion of testing.
+A large sample volume may cause poor separation or blind of the openings, and excessive mass will shorten the useful life of the mesh.
+In general, no more than a single layer of material should be retained on the surface of a sieve at the completion of testing.

 - Never touch the sieve cloth with your fingers.
 Acids from your skin can discolor and corrode the mesh.

 - Always store Precision Sieves in their protective containers when not in use.